stav121/i3wm-themer/README.md

     ./apply_theme.sh Minimal
  </li>
- </li> After you run the script you have to manually set the wallpaper
+ <li> After you run the script you have to manually set the wallpaper
 which is located in the {THEME} directory and also use your appearance manager to apply the Icons and the GTK Themes.</li>
   <li> NOTE: If you notice any bugs on the script feel free to contact me and I will address them</li>